 When to see a doctor

-Consider getting an evaluation if your child shows any of the signs above.
-Signs can occur in children who don't have reactive attachment disorder or who have another disorder, such as autism spectrum disorder.
-It's important to have your child evaluated by a pediatric psychiatrist or psychologist who can determine whether such behaviors indicate a more serious problem.
+Consider getting an evaluation if your child shows any concerning signs that persist across time.
+Some signs can occur in children who don't have reactive attachment disorder or who have another disorder, such as autism spectrum disorder.
+Sometimes young children may display some temporary signs and symptoms, but they tend to be brief, minor or don't cause developmental problems.
+It's important to have your child evaluated by a pediatric psychiatrist or psychologist who can determine whether behaviors indicate a more serious problem.

 To feel safe and develop trust, infants and young children need a stable, caring environment.
-Their basic emotional and physical needs must be consistently met.
-For instance, when a baby cries, the need for a meal or a diaper change must be met with a shared emotional exchange that may include eye contact, smiling and caressing.
+Their basic emotional and physical needs must be consistently met by caregivers.
+For instance, when a baby cries, the need for comfort, a meal or a diaper change must be met with a shared emotional exchange that may include eye contact, smiling and caressing.

-A child whose needs are ignored or met with a lack of emotional response from caregivers does not come to expect care or comfort or form a stable attachment to caregivers.
+A child whose needs are ignored or who is met with a lack of emotional response from caregivers does not come to expect care or comfort or form a stable attachment to caregivers.

 It's not clear why some babies and children develop reactive attachment disorder and others don't.
 Various theories about reactive attachment disorder and its causes exist, and more research is needed to develop a better understanding and improve diagnosis and treatment options.

-The risk of developing reactive attachment disorder from serious social and emotional neglect or the lack of opportunity to develop stable attachments may increase in children who, for example:
+The risk of developing reactive attachment disorder from severe social and emotional neglect or the lack of opportunity to develop stable attachments may increase in children who, for example:

 - Live in a children's home or other institution